buenos-nachos/time-sync/README.md

 const unsubscribe4 = sync.subscribe({
 	targetRefreshIntervalMs: refreshRates.oneSecond,

-	// If the same function (by reference) is added to by multiple subscribers,
+	// If the same function (by reference) is added by multiple subscribers,
-	// TimeSync will automatically de-duplicate the function calls.
-This can be
+	// TimeSync will automatically de-duplicate the function calls when
-	// turned off when configuring the instance.
+	// dispatching updates.
+This behavior can be turned off when configuring
+	// the instance.
 	onUpdate: displayYear,
 });
 ```